The carbon nanotube gatemon qubit: Conclusions

 More fundamentally, designing hybrid superconducting circuits that integrate low-dimensional quantum materials represents a promising approach to explore the underlying microscopic fermionic processes at play.
 We could here reveal the quantum dot behavior of the nanotube in the qubit spectrum.
-We plan in the future to probe in a highly sensitive and non-invasive way the Andreev bound states that form in the nanotube and investigate their charge and spin degrees of freedom~\cite{Laird2013,Penfold-Fitch2017,Neukelmance2024} as well as nonlocal states in Andreev molecules~\cite{Pillet2019,Haxell2023}.
-Going further, such platforms should make it possible to study many-body physics that arise from Coulomb repulsion or intriguing topological phases that are predicted to form in one-dimensional materials~\cite{Klinovaja2011,Klinovaja2012,Marganska2018}.
+Interestingly, no coherence of the gatemon qubit could be measured when the parity of the fermionic ground state is odd.
+On top of the role played by offset charge noise at low $E_J/E_C$, this could originate from the degeneracy of the odd fermionic Andreev ground state.
+We plan in the future to probe in a highly sensitive and non-invasive way the Andreev bound states that form in the nanotube~\cite{Pillet2010, Janvier2015, Tosi2019, Hays2020, Pita-Vidal2023}, as well as nonlocal states in Andreev molecules~\cite{Pillet2019, Haxell2023} and more generally the spin and valley degrees of freedom of carbon nanotubes~\cite{Laird2013, Penfold-Fitch2017, Neukelmance2024}.
+Going further, such platforms should make it possible to study many-body physics that arise from Coulomb repulsion or intriguing topological phases that are predicted to form in one-dimensional materials~\cite{Klinovaja2011, Klinovaja2012, Marganska2018}.